riyajaggi/department-store-kiosk-system/README.md

 PROFINAL1.CPP : source code
 ITEMLIST.DAT : support file that contains data used by the source code
 PROFIN~1.EXE : executable file that runs using TurboC++

+<a name= "usage"></a>
+## Usage

+Please do not use the project without asking permission.
+Using the project means copying or downloading files and then submitting it as your own.

 <a name="screenshots"></a>
 ## Screenshots